JdeRobot/DetectionMetrics/docs/_pages/installation.md

 * ### Camera Streaming Support
 Detection Studio can currently read ROS and ICE Camera Streams.
 So, to enable Streaming support, install any one of them.

-* ### Inferencing Frameworks
-Detection Studio currently supports many Inferencing Frameworks namely Darknet, TensorFlow, Keras, PyTorch and Caffe.
-Each one of them has some dependencies, and are mentioned below.

-    Choose your favourite one and go ahead.

-    * #### Darknet (jderobot fork)
-    Included in OpenCV libraries.

-    * #### TensorFlow
-    The only dependency for using TensorFlow as an inferencing framework is TensorFlow.
-    So, just install TensorFlow.
-It should be 1.4.1 or greater.

-    * #### Keras
-    Similarly, the only dependency for using Keras as an inferencing framework is Keras.

-    * #### Caffe
-    To use Caffe as an inferencing framework, it is necessary to install OpenCV.

 **Note:** Be Sure to checkout [functionality](../functionality/command_line_application) for tutorials on how to use the above mentioned functionalities and frameworks.